thobauma/AADefDINO/README.md

 This step performs the adversarial training on the DINO classification head.

-- `adversarialTraining.ipynb`: performs adversarial training.
+- `/scripts/adversarialTraining.py`: performs adversarial training.

 ### Posthoc classifier